aabeveridge/mmtraining/markdown/02_setup.md

 You will be asked: `Would you like to setup your Twitter credentials?` Answer with `yes` and press ENTER to continue.

 **5.3**
 Next you will be asked to enter your `Consumer Key`.
-Return to your browser as shown in Figure XXX, copy the consumer key from the webpage, and then paste it back in your terminal and press ENTER.
+Return to your browser window as shown in last image example above.
+Copy the consumer key from the webpage, paste it back in your terminal, and then press ENTER.

 **5.4**
 Follow the same process from Step 5.3 for the `Consumer Secret`, `Access Token`, and `Access Token Secret`.
 Once you have finished copying the 4 secrets and tokens into MassMine, you will see `Authentification setup finished!`.